BrooksIan/PhoenixDotNet/README.md

 - Critical requirements for HBase table views
 - Query examples
 - Best practices for working with HBase-native tables

+## Troubleshooting

+> **📖 For comprehensive troubleshooting information, see [Documentation/TROUBLESHOOTING.md](Documentation/TROUBLESHOOTING.md)**

+The troubleshooting guide includes:
+- Common connection errors and solutions
+- Docker container issues
+- Protocol errors (JSON/Protobuf)
+- Table not found errors
+- ODBC driver installation and configuration
+- Alternative connection methods
+- Debugging steps and verification checklists
+- Complete error resolution guide

+## Container Deployment

+This application can be deployed in a Docker container.
+For Docker build setup and ODBC configuration, see [Documentation/SETUP.md](Documentation/SETUP.md).
+For a quick start with Docker, see [Documentation/QUICKSTART.md](Documentation/QUICKSTART.md).
+For detailed deployment information, see [Documentation/DOCKER.md](Documentation/DOCKER.md) for:

+- Dockerfile configuration
+- Docker Compose setup
+- Container networking
+- ODBC driver installation in containers
+- Production deployment considerations

+**Important**: ODBC connectors require a Cloudera subscription to download.
+The ODBC drivers included in the `ODBC/` directory are provided for development purposes only.

 ## Architecture